Healthy Homes Assessment Melrose

 Melrose Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required for all Melrose and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory for all Melrose and New Zealand rental homes where it is reasonably practicable to put in.

-• A Healthy Homes Declaration of Intent along with an Insulation Declaration and an Insurance Statement must be included with any renewed, new or modified tenancy agreement.
+• A Healthy Homes Intent to Comply Statement along with an Insulation Declaration and an Insurance Statement should be included in any renewal, new or modified tenancy agreement.

-• Property managers and landlords have to keep records to demonstrate conformance with each Healthy Homes Standards that apply or will apply throughout the tenancy period of their rental properties.
+• Property managers and landlords must keep records to demonstrate conformance with the Healthy Homes Standards that apply or will be applicable to an apartment rental.

-• Private landlords and property managers must ensure their rental properties conform with the Healthy Homes Standard within 90 days of any new, renewed or varied lease.
+• Property managers and private landlords must ensure their rental properties conform according to Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

-• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

 From July 1st 2024